Costs of In Home Health Care Services

 Medicaid is the only federal program that will cover the long nursing home stays that most people with dementia require in the late stages of their illness, but Medicaid requires beneficiaries to have a very low income to receive coverage.
 Private long-term care insurance is only an option for those healthy and wealthy enough to purchase policies before developing dementia.

-As the elderly are faced with mounting home care costs and idle economy, Abcor’s goal is to provide the best homecare service at marketable prices.
+As the elderly are faced with mounting home care costs and idle economy, Abcor’s goal is to provide the best homecare service at affordable prices.
 Abcor Home Health, Inc. has implemented several strategies in an effort to reduce or maintain competitive pricing.
 These strategies include:

 - A rigorous hiring process assures only qualified caregivers are hired, and then caregivers are provided with advanced training.